jesseduffield/jesseduffield.github.io/_posts/2022-8-13-IntegrationTests.md

 ![]({{ site.baseurl }}/images/posts/integration_tests/integration_tests5.jpg)

+I'd be interested to see if I can clean this up even more (perhaps by extracting the types out to some common place, but that would mean less cohesion).
+At any rate, no cyclic dependencies!

 ## Would You Like A Test With That Test?

 I almost didn't bother to do this, but I thought I may as well add some unit tests for my integration tests to ensure they don't always give false positives.
 Here's an example: